FooDeas/raspberrypi-ua-netinst/README.md

 ## Fork Modifications

-In distinction to the base this fork uses the RaspberryPi.org kernel.
+In distinction to the base this fork has many changes and improvements.
+This includes:
+ - full featured kernel and bootloader from raspberrypi.org (compatible with apt)
+ - more installer customization options
+ - ability to install via onboard WiFi
+ - better compatibility with accessory
+ - improved performance out of the box

 ## Intro

-The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3.
+The minimal Raspbian unattended netinstaller for Raspberry Pi Model 1B to 3B.

 This project provides [Raspbian][1] power users the possibility to install a minimal base system unattended using latest Raspbian packages regardless when the installer was built.